AlgyJr/ios_guides/Navigation-Controller.md

 #### Initializing and pushing a view controller onto the stack
 As in our storyboard example, we'll need to create another view controller class to display and allow the user to edit an individual name.
-Instead of laying out our view programatically as we did in the main `ViewController` class, we'll create new class `NameController` and associated `.xib` by selecting `File -> New -> File... -> iOS -> Source -> Cocoa Touch Class`.
+Instead of laying out our view programmatically as we did in the main `ViewController` class, we'll create new class `NameController` and associated `.xib` by selecting `File -> New -> File... -> iOS -> Source -> Cocoa Touch Class`.
 Be sure to tick in the `Also Create XIB file`.